atdavidpark/web-starter-kit/README.md

 ## Discounts

 _The links below are discounted software and services for students.
 Use your school email address to get access to these resources.
-Please ask a fellow student or a teacher if you can't remember your address._
+Please ask a fellow student or a teacher if you can't remember your address.
+For InVision you'll need an code to sign up, please ask your teacher._

 - [Student Developer Pack](https://education.github.com/pack) - The best developer tools, free for students.
 - [JetBrains](https://www.jetbrains.com/student) - Whichever technologies you use there's a JetBrains tool to match.